artainmo/web-development/backend/PostgreSQL/README.md

 * REAL(decimal).<br>

 Commands are used to manage the database, they can be written on multiple lines and must end with a semi-colon.<br>
+Commands can be written in terminal with psql or from programming language with appropriate library (learn more in 'Setup and psql' section), commands can also be written as scripts in a .sql file which can be executed from the terminal or a programming language with appropriate library.
--- starts a single line comment.
+`-- ` starts a single line comment.

 `CREATE TABLE table_name (column_1 data_type, column_2 data_type, column_3 data_type);` is used to create a new table in a database.<br>
 `INSERT INTO tableName (columnName1, columnName2, columnName3) VALUES (value1, value2, value3)` is used to insert rows inside a table.<br>